Pioneering (scouting): History

-Pioneering was initially adopted into the structure of the Boy Scouts of America's (BSA) by Lord Robert Baden-Powell, who was influenced by the Sons of Daniel Boone.
+Pioneering was introduced into Scouting by Lord Robert Baden-Powell, who was influenced by the Sons of Daniel Boone.
 Daniel Beard, the founder of the Sons of Daniel Boone, founded his organization to keep the pioneer spirit alive after the closing of the American frontier in 1890.
 Daniel Beard later became a founding member of the Boy Scouts of America upon its inception in 1910.
 Baden-Powell kept the pioneer spirit teachings of the Sons of Daniel Boone as a way to instill structure and honor the tradition of the American frontier.